Studies show that the conversion rates of SMS campaigns can be as high as 45%. Learn how to increase your SMS conversion rate here.

 If you’ve come across our marketing material, you may have seen us referencing the fact that SMS has an average open rate of 98%.
 It’s crazy to us how highly underutilized SMS messaging is by marketers.

-From the above sources, we can see the average SMS marketing conversion rate is 29%.
-In terms of the average increase in conversion rates attributed to texting, its 156%.
-Compare this to the average conversion rate for other digital marketing channels:
+From a variety of sources, we can see the average SMS marketing conversion rate is 29%.
+In terms of the average increase in conversion rates attributed to text message marketing, it’s 156%.
+The conversion rate for SMS is much higher than other digital marketing channels:

 SMS marketing’s conversion rate is 200% higher than the next best performing marketing channel.